Easy Graham Cracker Oven Toffee (5 ingredients)

 What temperature should the oven be for graham cracker toffee?

-The oven should be preheated at 350° f in order to bake the toffee until it bubbles.
+Preheat the oven to 350°F to bake the toffee until it bubbles.

 What type of pan is best to use for making graham cracker toffee?

-A shallow baking pan is needed to make this oven tofee.
-You can choose from a cookie sheet, half sheet pan, or jelly roll pan, as long as there is room enough for 15 whole crackers to place in a single layer edge to edge.
+A shallow baking pan is needed to make this oven toffee.
+You can choose a cookie sheet, half sheet pan, or jelly roll pan, as long as there is enough room for 15 whole crackers in a single layer, edge to edge.

 Looking for other recipes like this?
 Try these: